queueball/upall/README.md

 # Overview

-`upall` is a simple script to keep a bunch of repos, global python libraries, and brew formulaes up to date
+`upall` is a simple script to keep global python libraries, and brew formulaes up to date

 # Notes